GitOps vs DevOps

 Great teams are built around great communication, coordination, and collaboration.
 With GitOps in particular, there’s clarity around roles and responsibilities which allows teams to retain a high degree of autonomy.
 This autonomy is in turn enabled by Kubernetes namespaces that allow us to organize clusters into sub-clusters and create isolation between workloads while also maintaining control over them.
 While that may sound complicated, especially since enabling and managing Kubernetes namespaces from the command line can be tricky, to say the least, Weave GitOps has a handy solution.
 Weave GitOps’ Team Workspaces feature is essentially a Kubernetes namespace management service.

-Workspaces create secure namespaces and then build on them by installing stacks that are cloned from Git.
+Workspaces creates secure namespaces and then build on them by installing stacks that are cloned from Git.
 These stacks may feature all tools necessary for monitoring and development like Flux, Helm, Flagger, Prometheus, Grafana, and more.
 Workspaces also feature RBAC which allows for specific access control in addition to the ability to enforce policies across different namespaces.
 The built-in roles for workspaces include workspace-member, namespace-admin, and cluster-admin, with the first role having the least access and the third role the most.

 Speaking of policies, Weave’s recent acquisition of Magalix puts the focus on security policies for GitOps.
-It enables Admins to set policies that control every part of the GitOps process from start to end.
+It enables Admins to set policies that control every part of the GitOps process from beginning to end.
 From setting policies on what is allowed and what isn’t, to reporting on violations, Magalix is able to enforce GitOps culture at ground level.

 In conclusion, to make GitOps work the way it's supposed to, we need to foster a culture of precision coupled with accountability that comes from clearly defined roles.
 ‘Culture’ as defined by DevOps is very different from the way it is understood with GitOps.
 If DevOps culture was aspirational, GitOps culture is operational.